StanislavSt/MykalMachon/src/posts/Preparing For Battlesnake.md

 ### My Goals for Battlesnake This Year

-Since I've got the fundamentals down, I'm taking battlesnake as an opportunity to spend some time sharpening my pathfinding skills and getting a snake that can at least sort of stand on its own two, metaphorical, legs.
+Since I've got the fundamentals down, I'm taking battlesnake as an opportunity to spend some time sharpening my pathfinding skills and programming a snake that can at least sort of stand on its own two, metaphorical, legs.

-While in a perfect world I'd be spending hours on this a night, I've got midterms the week of and the week after battlesnake so I'm going to have to prioritize a little bit.
+While, in a perfect world, I'd be spending hours on this a night, I've got midterms the week of and the week after battlesnake so I'm going to have to prioritize a little bit.

 #### Priority #1: Self Sustaining